sundaysenergy/ccd-content/get-involved.md

 ### Start a Forum

-If you wish to start a [forum][1] on this website so that residents of your community can exchange ideas about starting a campaign to adopt PAR, or if you want to start a forum on another subject, please [send us a message][2] and we'll set the forum up for you.
+If you wish to start a forum on this website so that residents of your community can exchange ideas about starting a campaign to adopt PAR, or if you want to start a forum on another subject, please [send us a message][1] and we'll set the forum up for you.

-### Post a Comment on a Forum

-To comment on an existing forum, [click here][3].

 ### Contribute to CCD